 This is what it is like for a guy who graduated from college in 1981 to go back to school, trying to adapt to the culture that is the University of Georgia today.
 There have been quite a few changes, needless to say.

 Last October (in the Fall, get it?) while taking a walk around my neighborhood, I managed to take a nasty fall, injuring myself in both physical (as well as psychological) ways.
 Who knew you could mess yourself up so badly, like that?
 This comic was written nearly in real time, documenting the fall, the diagnoses, and then the weird thing that happened to me during my recovery.
 It's a story about how everything can change in an instant, if you don’t watch your step...

 The second story is a totally redrawn version of my first comic, “Detached,” revisited after over 15 years have passed.
 60 pages total.
-Soon to be available on Indyplanet.com and on Kindle (currently free on Kindle Unlimited).
+Available on Indyplanet.com and on Kindle (currently free on Kindle Unlimited).

-My previous comic is part memoir, part fiction, part documentary, with a smidge of political ranting.
-It's called The House of Covid and it starts with a story about my Covid year, throws in a redrawn story from an old anthology of mine, reminisces about household utensils, explains that Herr Drumpf was not really a very good president, and winds up with a sketchbook of my 60s television viewing.
+The House of Covid is part memoir, part fiction, part documentary, with a smidge of political ranting.
+It starts with a story about my Covid year, throws in a redrawn story from an old anthology of mine, reminisces about household utensils, explains that Herr Drumpf was not really a very good president, and winds up with a sketchbook of my 60s television viewing.

-You can pick up your copy on IndyPlanet, or at one of the comic book shows I’ll be attending around town.
+You can read it on Kindle, or buy it at IndyPlanet, or at one of the comic book shows I’ll be attending around town.
 I'm glad to have something productive come out of this nightmare.
 If only it’d end...